tytydraco/yessleep/out/I_think_I_finally_found_my_friends_killer.md

 ***“These things happen sometimes...
 It's best to move on...”***

 She was out one night with friends celebrating finals being over, laughing, living, just a college kid letting off steam.
 And the next morning?
 Gone.
 She was driving home to visit her parents for the weekend.
-Her car was found empty on a remote highway just outside of Meridian, Idaho, miles from town.
+Her car was found empty on a remote highway, about 30 miles east of Meridian, Idaho.

 The police combed the area for several weeks, but their conclusion was maddening.